brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-10-initria-indias-premier-ria-focussed-event.md

----
-layout: post
-title: initRIA, India's Premier RIA-focussed event
+# initRIA, India's Premier RIA-focussed event
----

 The <a href="http://bangalorefx.org/">Bangalore-based Flex User Group</a> is organizing the first of its kind RIA event in India - <a href="http://initRIA.org">initRIA</a>.
 It is an event focussed specific to Rich Internet Application Development with an aim to provide a platform for RIA enthusiasts in India to interact and learn.